wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

             'from_database_format': {'span[data-stock]': StockEntityElementHandler(type_)},
             'to_database_format': {'entity_decorators': {type_: stock_entity_decorator}},
         })

+The ``js`` and ``css`` keyword arguments on ``EntityFeature`` can be used to specify additional JS and CSS files to load when this feature is active.
+Both are optional.
+Their values are added to a ``Media`` object, more documentation on these objects is available in the `Django Form Assets documentation <https://docs.djangoproject.com/en/stable/topics/forms/media/>`_.

 Since entities hold data, the conversion to/from database format is more complicated.
 We have to create the two handlers: